Vchynice

 Vchynice is a municipality and village in Litoměřice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 300 inhabitants.

 Vchynice lies approximately 8 km west of Litoměřice, 17 km south of Ústí nad Labem, and 55 km north-west of Prague.

-Administrative parts
+Administrative division

-The village of Radostice is an administrative part of Vchynice.
+Vchynice consists of five municipal parts (in brackets population according to the 2021 census):